argoproj/argo-cd/docs/faq.md

 ## How often does Argo CD check for changes to my Git or Helm repository ?

 The default polling interval is 3 minutes (180 seconds).
 You can change the setting by updating the `timeout.reconciliation` value in the [argocd-cm](https://github.com/argoproj/argo-cd/blob/2d6ce088acd4fb29271ffb6f6023dbb27594d59b/docs/operator-manual/argocd-cm.yaml#L279-L282) config map.
-If there are any Git changes, Argo CD will only update applications with the [auto-sync setting](user-guide/auto_sync.md) enabled.
+If there are any Git changes, ArgoCD will only update applications with the [auto-sync setting](user-guide/auto_sync.md) enabled.
 If you set it to `0` then Argo CD will stop polling Git repositories automatically and you can only use alternative methods such as [webhooks](operator-manual/webhook.md) and/or manual syncs for deploying applications.

 ## Why Are My Resource Limits `Out Of Sync`?